-- 1. Objectives of the public consultation - 42 EFRAG is consulting on: - (a) The overall ESRS architecture, content and substance, and specifically: - Whether the ESRS and the proposed disclosure requirements do promote relevant, verifiable, understandable, comparable information and ultimately are adequate to support the production of faithful information, - ii) Whether the ESRS and the proposed disclosure requirements do strike the right balance between feasibility, preparation costs and decision-usefulness. - iii) The completeness of the ESRS, in terms of datapoints and of disclosure requirements, per each sustainability topics / subtopics. - (b) The prioritisation opportunities and options to further ensure that the ESRS strike the right balance between covering all CSRD requirements and stakeholders expectations, paying particular attention to sustainable finance related needs, while achieving a reasonably ambitious enhancement of current reporting practices.
+1. Objectives of the public consultation

-As mentioned above, EFRAG is not consulting on standards that are due to be considered and adopted by the European Commission in a second set, namely the sector-specific and SME-proportionate standards.
+- 45 EFRAG is consulting on: - (a) The overall ESRS architecture, content and substance, and specifically: - i) on the practicality and efficiency of the proposed approach to materiality - ii) whether the ESRS and the proposed disclosure requirements do promote relevant, verifiable, understandable, comparable information and ultimately are adequate to support the production of faithful information - iii) whether the ESRS and the proposed disclosure requirements do strike the right balance between feasibility, preparation costs and decision-usefulness - iv) the completeness of the ESRS, in terms of datapoints and of disclosure requirements, per each sustainability topics / subtopics. - (b) The implementation prioritisation/phasing-in opportunities and options to further ensure that the ESRS strike the right balance between covering all CSRD requirements and stakeholders expectations, paying particular attention to sustainable finance related needs, while achieving a reasonably ambitious enhancement of current reporting practices. - 46 As mentioned above, EFRAG is not consulting on standards that are due to be considered and adopted by the European Commission in a second set, namely the sector-specific and SMEproportionate standards.